mue/mue/CONTRIBUTING.md

 implemented.

 ### Translations
 Please don't use Google Translate.
 When submitting new translations, we'd prefer it if you waited until it's finished before pull requesting or if you opened it as a draft.
+All translation work should be done by copying the ``en-GB.json`` file to a file with your language code as the name, e.g ``fr.json``.

 ## Development
 ### Code